Cleaning your laptop

 Dust gets stuck in the processor vent and can cause the heat to melt the lining of the vent and cause it to block the fins stopping the hot air from leaving.
 In this case the technician will need to pull the laptop apart and clean the it from the fins so the hot air can pass through.

-To attempt the cleaning yourself you can use a compressed air can.
+To attempt the cleaning yourself you can try using a compressed air can, but it may not be enough to unblock badly blocked fans and vents.

 We recommend you turning off your laptop before you do it and that you have no power fitted to it.
-If you don’t feel comfortable doing it ask a technician to assistance.
-You can possibly cause damage to your laptop doing this yourself and we recommend you ask someone who has experience.
+If you are not experienced and don’t feel comfortable doing it you can ask a technician to help you with this.
+Note: You can possibly cause damage to yourself or to your laptop doing this yourself and we recommend you ask someone who has experience.

 Cleaning your laptop keyboard